Susan Dudley

 Susan Elaine Dudley (born May 27, 1955) is an American academic who served as Administrator of the Office of Information and Regulatory Affairs (OIRA), Office of Management and Budget in the administration of George W. Bush.
 As such, Dudley was the top regulatory official at the White House.
+She is a distinguished Professor of Practice at the George Washington University Trachtenberg School of Public Policy and Public Administration.

 Early life

 Dudley was born in Massachusetts.
 Dudley is married to Brian F. Mannix, an economist who also was a political appointee at the Environmental Protection Agency, serving as Associate Administrator for Policy, Economics, and Innovation from September 18, 2005, until January 20, 2009.

 Career

 Currently, Dudley is a Distinguished Professor of Practice at the George Washington University Trachtenberg School of Public Policy and Public Administration.
 In September 2009, she founded the George Washington University Regulatory Studies Center, which "raise[s] awareness of regulations’ effects and improve[s] regulatory policy through research, education, and outreach."
 In September 2010 Dudley was appointed as a member of the Administrative Conference of the United States.
 As of January 2015 she is Vice-President, and President-Elect, of the Society for Benefit-Cost Analysis.

 President Bush first nominated Dudley to serve as the OIRA Administrator on July 31, 2006.
 The Senate Governmental Affairs and Homeland Security Committee held a hearing on Dudley’s nomination on November 13, but did not hold a vote to confirm her.
 Bush re-nominated Dudley on January 9, 2007; appointed her to serve as a senior advisor at OIRA on January 30, 2007; and gave her a recess appointment as OIRA Administrator on April 4, 2007.
 On January 6, 2009, the recess appointment expired and Bush designated Dudley as Acting Administrator of OIRA until his term of office ended on January 20, 2009.